 Disadvantages of Dental Bonding

-While it is the most conservative treatment option, some teeth need more coverage or support requiring a veneer or porcelain crown instead.
+While bonding is the most conservative treatment option, some teeth need more coverage or support requiring a veneer or porcelain crown.
 The bonding material can also discolor or stain over time because it is more porous, unlike porcelain crowns and dental veneers.
 Dental bonding on front teeth do have a tendency to chip with age or if you are not careful.
 As with most cosmetic procedures, a mouth guard will be recommended if you are a grinder, clench your teeth, or play sports.

 Frequently Asked Questions about Dental Bonding